Emausaurus: Paleoecology

 The partially known proximal pedal phalanges are short and block-like, with near the same proportions seen in the pes of Scelidosaurus.
 A series of characters that together are suggestive of graviportality and quadrupedality, making Emausaurus a low roaming herbivore.
 Pseudo-bipedality is not discarded, with the animal able to reach slightly taller flora.
-Later works however have criticised this assumption given the relationships with Scutellosaurus are more likely and recommend to not infer bipedality or cuadrupedality as the taxon is incomplete.
+Later works however have criticised this assumption given the relationships with Scutellosaurus are more likely and recommend to not infer bipedality or quadrupedality as the taxon is incomplete.

 Paleoenvironment

-The holotype of Emausaurus was found on the so-called "Emausaurus type site", which represents a shale ingression from the Ciechocinek Formation, dated from the Lower Toarcian (Tenuicostatum).
-The site is a boundary composed of bituminous shale, representing an ancient seashore-influenced environment, probably lagoonal, and contemporaneous with the Posidonia Shale and specifically the Sorthat Formation of the same region.
-Fossil wood has been found on the same location, including driftwood and other related to the Araucariaceae, present in other European environments of Toarcian age.
-Of the invertebrate fauna insects, bivalves, sea snails and ammonites (Genus Tiltoniceras, Eleganticeras and Lobolytoceras) have been found.
-The vertebrate fauna is also varied, with fossils of the fish genus Saurorhynchus, and the new genus Grimmenichthys and Grimmenodon.
-Reptile fossils include Ichthyosauria indet., indeterminate Plesiosauria, rhomaleosaurid plesiosaurs, indeterminate Mesoeucrocodylia (probably related with Sichuanosuchus), indeterminate Thalattosuchia and gravisaurian sauropod material, related with the north African Tazoudasaurus.
-A latter discovery includes a thyreophoran osteoderm, interpreted as representing a lateral of the neck or shoulder region.
+The holotype of Emausaurus was found in the so-called "Emausaurus type site", which represents a shale ingression from the Lehmhagen Member, dated from the Lower Toarcian.
+The site is a boundary composed of bituminous shale, representing an ancient seashore-influenced environment, probably lagoonal, and contemporaneous with the Sorthat Formation of the same region.
+Fossil wood has been found in the same location, including driftwood and others related to the Araucariaceae, present in other European environments of Toarcian age.
+The invertebrate fauna consists of insects, bivalves, sea snails and ammonites (Tiltoniceras, Eleganticeras and Lobolytoceras).
+The vertebrate fauna is also diverse, with fossils of the fish genera Saurorhynchus, Grimmenichthys, and Grimmenodon.
+Reptile fossils include indeterminate ichthyosaurs and plesiosaurs, rhomaleosaurid plesiosaurs, indeterminate mesoeucrocodylians (probably related to Sichuanosuchus), indeterminate thalattosuchians, a possible pterosaur, and theropod and gravisaurian sauropod material, the latter related to the north African Tazoudasaurus.
+A later discovery includes a thyreophoran osteoderm, interpreted as representing a lateral of the neck or shoulder region.